June 8, 2026

 Summary:

-The New York Department of Financial Services entered into a consent order with Santander Consumer USA concerning extension fees assessed in connection with certain auto loans.
+The New York Department of Financial Services entered into a consent order with a licensed lender concerning extension fees assessed in connection with certain auto loans.
 According to DFS, consumers were informed that loan extensions would incur a single $25 fee, while the fee was allegedly charged monthly during the extension period.
 Although the practice ceased in 2017 and was identified during an examination covering activity from 2016 through 2018, DFS issued the consent order in 2026.
-The settlement requires restitution to impacted consumers and includes a $400,000 civil monetary penalty.
+The settlement requires restitution to impacted consumers and includes a civil monetary penalty.
 The action demonstrates regulators' willingness to pursue consumer remediation long after a practice has ended.

 Consent Order: